awslabs/aws-glue-data-catalog-client-for-apache-hive-metastore/README.md

 Similarly, for Spark, you need to install the client jar in Spark's CLASSPATH and create or update Spark's own hive-site.xml to add the above property.
 On Amazon EMR, this is set in /usr/lib/spark/conf/hive-site.xml.
 You can also find the location of the Spark client jar in /usr/lib/spark/conf/spark-defaults.conf.

+## Experiencing high latency with the Catalog

+When working with Spark SQL there are cases in which higher latency might be experience due to the high number of API calls submitted to the AWS Glue Catalog.
+To ameliorate this latency, the Glue Catalog client has a client-side caching feature.
+There are separately configurable caches for the getDatabase, getTable and getPartitions operations.

 ## Enabling client side caching for catalog

 Currently, we provide support for caching: